Every day takes too much thought. – Gwen Meharg

 Every artist should have a policy for handling requests for donations of their art that triggers subsequent steps.

-You receive a request, and, because you have a policy in place, you send a standard reply instead of spending time deciding what to say.
+You receive a request, and, because you have a policy in place, you know whether it's worth entertaining or you can say No outright.
+You have a standard reply instead of spending time deciding what to say.

 Completing a work of art.